LeadingReach/angular-proficiency/README.md

 ####Submission
-When you've finished your application, please delete the vendor directory and zip up the rest of the contents into a .zip file and email it to dev@leadingreach.com
+When you've finished your application, please email us a link to your repository so we can take a look at your anuglar app!